debasmitsahoo/EduNexus/README.md

-# EduNexus Web
+# Feel Education Web

 ## Project Overview

-EduNexus is a modern web application built for educational institutions to manage their operations efficiently.
+Feel Education is a modern web application built for educational institutions to manage their operations efficiently.
 The platform provides a comprehensive suite of tools for academic management, student tracking, and administrative tasks.

 ## Tech Stack